 In several areas, such as aerospace and space applications or automotive safety-critical applications, fault tolerant electro-mechanical (EM) systems are highly desirable.
 In these systems, the mechanical part is controlled by its electronic controller.
 Currently, a trend is to add even more electronics into EM systems.
-For example, in aerospace, extending of the electronic part results in a lower weight that helps reduce the operating cost [2].
-The situation is similar in other sectors, such as automotive [3].
+For example, in aerospace, extending of the electronic part results in a lower weight that helps reduce the operating cost [1].
 It is obvious that the fault-tolerance methodologies are targeted mainly to the electronic components because they perform the actual computation.
 However, as the electronics can be realized on different hardware platforms (processors, ASICs, FPGAs, etc.), specific fault-tolerance techniques dedicated for these platforms must be developed.

 Our research is targeted to Field Programmable Gate Arrays (FPGAs) as they present many advantages from the industrial point of view.
 They can compute many problems hundreds times faster than modern processors.
 Moreover, their reconfigurability allows almost the same flexibility as processors.
 FPGAs are composed of Configurable Logic Blocks (CLBs) that are interconnected by a programmable interconnection net.
-Every CLB consists of LUTs Look-Up Table that realizes the logic function, a multiplexer and a flip-flop.
+Every CLB consists of Look-Up Tables(LUTs) that realize the logic function, a multiplexer and a flip-flop.
 The configuration of CLBs and of the interconnection net is stored in the SRAM memory.

-The problem from the reliability point of view is that FPGAs are quite sensitive to faults caused by charged particles [4].
-These particles can induce an inversion of a bit in the configuration SRAM memory of an FPGA (or directly to its internal flip-flops) and this may lead to a change in its behaviour.
-Affecting SRAM or directly the flip-flops can be seen as equivalent in possible consequences.
+The problem from the reliability point of view is that FPGAs are quite sensitive to faults caused by charged particles [2].
+These particles can induce an inversion of a bit in the configuration SRAM memory of an FPGA and this may leads to a change in its behaviour.
 This event is called the Single Event Upset (SEU).
+Sensitivity to faults (SEUs) and the possibility of reconfiguration are the main reasons why so many fault-tolerance methodologies inclined to FPGAs have been developed and new ones are under investigation [3].